How to Get Feedback

 Getting feedback is one of the most overlooked management skills there is.
-The focus is usually on how to give feedback, but getting it is arguably more important.
+The focus is almost always on how to give it, but getting it is arguably more important.

 Here, we’re going to cover the ways you can accidentally block yourself getting feedback, and the things you can do instead.

-One of the most common mistakes is to take a passive approach to getting feedback.
+One of the most common mistakes is to take getting feedback too lightly.
 If you just tell everyone “You can come to me if you have any problems”, that isn’t enough.
-You can’t just have an open door.
+People are still probably not going to come to you with problems.

 You have to be far more active when you want feedback.
 Asking people these kinds of questions will be far more valuable than just telling them your door is always open:

-Another extremely common and far more damaging blocking behaviour is related to your ego.
+Another extremely common and far more damaging blocking behaviour is related to the managers ego.
 It usually plays out a bit like this:

 A member of your team comes to you and gives you some feedback on something.
-You quickly decide that they’ve misunderstood something, and that the thing they’re pointing out isn’t really a problem at all.
-So you start to explain why what they’re raising isn’t actually a problem.
+You quickly decide that they’ve misunderstood something, and that the think they’re pointing out isn’t really a problem at all, so you start to explain why what they’re raising isn’t actually a problem.
 This shuts them down completely.
 You don’t learn anything, and they learn not to bother coming to you in future.

 If you want to direct where a car is going, you need to get in it first.
 Just crashing headfirst into it because you think it’s going the wrong way isn’t effective.
 If you want to influence the driver, you need to be in the car.

 When someone comes to you with feedback, their opinion is all you should be interested in.
-You don’t need to give them yours right away.
+You don’t have to form yours right away.
 Even if you’re convinced they’re wrong, you need to find out why they think what they think and learn as much as you can.